Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Discussion

 Table~\ref{tab:complexity} compares the \emph{algorithmic complexity} of the presented $\fF$-RB method with that of standard $\fu$-RB schemes.
 First of all, both methods share a \emph{quadratic} dependence of their Jacobi matrices on the number of modes, $N$.
 Therefore, the assembly of the Jacobian is usually the most costly operation.
 Secondly, both approaches' complexities suffer a linear dependency on the number of quadrature points, $N_{\rm qp}$.
 In the displacement-based approach, this is included in the assembly of the residual and of the stiffness, which relate to the factor 9 and 9\textsuperscript{2}, respectively.
 Thirdly, the novel $\fF$-RB scheme spares the computational overhead associated with FE formulations $\underline{r}^{\rm FE}$ and $\ull{K}^{\rm FE}$.
+More details on this matter are currently being investigated.